learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 As conversationalists with computers, we've come so far so fast!
 We're able to construct complex _expressions_ and store their _evaluations_ in _variables_.
 We can also retrieve those stored values from the variables through the _variable lookup expression_.
+We can even assign the results of complex arithmetic expressions into those variables.

 But our expressions have always followed a single track: _evaluate_ this one single expression, or line of thought.
 It's like a world of absolute certainty in every statement: "My outfit today: rain boots" or "My outfit today: sun hat."
-Real life sometimes needs to vary based on a test of some sort. **IF** it's raining: rain boots **OTHERWISE**: sun hat."
-This means that _complexity_ is entering our expressions, but we _need_ that complexity so that we can capture our problem-solving strategies in code.
+Real-life sometimes needs to vary based on a test of some sort. **IF** it's raining: rain boots **OTHERWISE**: sun hat."
+This means that _complexity_ is entering our expressions, but we _need_ that complexity so that we can document our problem-solving strategies in code.

-We will now learn how to write an expression that expresses "conditional thinking" or "if-then" logic. **The ternary expression** provides this.
-It's an expression that can returns one of two values, based on the truth status of a third value.
+We will now learn how to write an expression that expresses "conditional thinking" or "if-then" logic.
+It's called **The ternary expression**.
+It's an expression that can return one of two values, based on the truth-status of its first expression.

 ## Identify the Ternary Expression